 Accessibility: Color Contrast calculation

 Is that yellow text legible on this blue background?
 Should I use a darker tone of gray?
-While decision often seem to be founded on taste and personal preferance, there is a actually a cold hard science behind them.
+While decisions often seem to be founded on taste and personal preference, there is an actually a cold hard science behind them.

 Usability: Fitts’ Law